Ari-Zerner/journallm/README.md

 </journal_entries>
 ```

-This is the output of the `--save-journal` flag, and the recommended input format for providing your own journal entries with the `--journal` flag.
+This is the output of the `--save-journal` flag, and the recommended input format for providing your own journal entries.

 ## Web Interface